cdap-guides/cdap-flow-guide/README.md

 We can build it, send data to the stream, and send an HTTP request to get slow disks that should be replaced soon.
 Before we do that, let’s add a couple enhancements.

+### Realtime Processing with Micro-batches

 Everything that happens in the process method of a flowlet is guaranteed to happen exactly once.
 This is made possible by the execution of each process method inside a separate transaction, which is done by the CDAP framework.
 The overhead of the transaction is very small, but it is a good idea to minimize it even further by instructing the framework to process multiple inputs within the same transaction.
 That is, consume up to a small number of inputs, if those are available.
-This technique is called "processing with mini-batches."
+This technique is called "processing with micro-batches."

 With a batch size of 100, we will pay the cost of the overhead just once for every 100 events instead of 100 times for 100 events.
 Telling a flowlet to process its input in batches of 100 is as simple as adding the Batch annotation to the process method.